ahlashkari/NTLFlowLyzer/README.md

 sudo pip3 install -r requirements.txt
 ```

-You are now ready to install AppFlowMeter.
-In order to do so, you should run this command, which will install the AppFlowMeter package in your system:
+You are now ready to install NLFlowLyzer.
+In order to do so, you should run this command, which will install the NLFlowLyzer package in your system:

 ```bash
 sudo python3 setup.py install